csaq5507/UIBK-703602-Compiler-Construction/assignment_1.md

        $ git archive --prefix=team_XX_assignment_1/ --format=zip HEAD > team_XX_assignment_1.zip

-5. ensure the resulting archive contains everything you want to submit, and nothing more (no binaries, etc)
+5. verify that the resulting archive contains everything you want to submit, and nothing more (no binaries, etc)
 6. send me the resulting archive using the following link (do not modify the subject)

 :email: [send email](mailto:alexander.hirsch@uibk.ac.at?subject=703602%20-%20Assignment%201)